erlancassiano/burned-area-detection/README.md

 effects in the long term due to the impact on nature and local economies.
 Some of the project's principal goals are measuring these affected areas.

-This project uses Sentinel-2 public satellite images.
-Sentinel-2 has high cadence at no cost, allowing the study of the affected area's evolution across time.
+This project uses public satellite images allowing the study of the affected area's evolution across time.
 These images can be download from Google Earth Engine.
 There are several reflectance bands available to use, besides a combination of them can be more sensitive to detect burn areas.